 Next, confirm that the communication ball works [1], then position using the laser alignment before moving the table and the participant into the scanner’s isocenter [2].

-The subject squeezes the ball, then talent presses the button on the side of the scanner to silence it (authors, is there a button on the scanner to silence the alarm?, or is this done at the MRI console?)
+The subject squeezes the ball, then talent presses the button on the side of the scanner to silence it (authors, is there a button on the scanner to silence the alarm?, or is this done at the MRI console? – this is done on the scanner)

 Talent aligns the head with the laser, then pushes the button to send the participant into the scanner.

-Now, using the user interface, set the device to apply the first force level [1].
+Now, using the user interface, set the device to apply the first force level (59420_screenshot_1.mp4, time index 0:41.84 to 1:50.00) [1].
 The program will display a set of instructions to remind the volunteer how to respond to the visual stimulus.
-[2].
+(59420_screenshot_2.mp4, time index 0:00.00 to 0:05.50) [2].

-Talent used the UI to set the first force level to 20% of maximum.
+Talent used the UI to set the first force level automatically to 60% of maximum.

-Show the laptop displaying the set of instructions, then pan up to show the participant in the scanner, if possible we see this being displayed to them on the on the video projector screen behind the scanner bore.
+Pan up to show the participant in the scanner, if possible we see instructions being displayed to them on the on the video projector screen behind the scanner bore.
+Instructions are only shown on projector to patient – tech does not see them on the laptop.

-The program will wait for the scanner to provide a trigger signal, then remove the instructions and show a “fixation cross” that the volunteer should focus on [1].
+The program will wait for the scanner to provide a trigger signal, then remove the instructions and show a “fixation cross” that the volunteer should focus on [1]. (this occurs at 59420_screenshot1.mp4, time index 1:49.90, signaled by text display in the Matlab command window – no other cue to the tech.
+Looking through observation window, the change from instructions to cross may be visible)

-Talent (or MR tech) starts the scan on the MRI console, then in the same shot we see the laptop remove the instructions and display the cross.
+Talent (or MR tech) starts the scan on the MRI console, then in the same shot we see the projector remove the instructions and display the cross.
+This is visible only on the projector screen in the MR room, not on the operator’s laptop (59420_screenshot_2.mp4, time index 0:06.00 to 0:26.50)

+(3.4.1 – 3.5.1: 59420_screenshot_1.mp4, time index 0:41.84 to 1:50.00)

 When the fMRI scan acquisition begins, a visual metronome will be displayed, in the form of a growing and shrinking circle [1].
 The volunteer should completely squeeze and release the handle synchronously with this stimulus [2].
+(59420_screenshot_1.mp4, transition from instructions to cross is at 1:49.90, visual metronome begins on projector screen at 2:11.54, first set of metronome stimului runs to 2:32.50, returns to fixation cross) Also (59420_screenshot_2.mp4, time index 0:26.60 to 0:47.56 for metronome, change to cross until 1:08.56)

-WIDE: Show the visual metronome displayed on the laptop, then pan over to or zoom into subject in the scanner.
+WIDE: Show the graphical plot of metronome state and subject’s displacement/forces displayed on the laptop, then pan over to or zoom into subject in the scanner. – visual metronome is only displayed on the projector – visible through the screened observation window ALSO – MR images captured in real time can be seen on operator’s console in the control room.
+If head is not properly fixed in place, head motion artifacts will be shown on the monitor.
+This can be included off-line if desired.

 The volunteer completely squeezes and releases the handle synchronously. (film from window or door).